Are the Animals in Your Community Prepared for a Disaster?

-In May 1995, Indiana became the first state in the nation to recognize a veterinary response network as part of the state's official emergency management plan.
-Known as SAVE (State Annex for Veterinary Emergencies), the network is managed by the Indiana State Board of Animal Health.
-SAVE is comprised of state, federal and private animal health and care experts and others who are willing to respond to meet the needs of animals and their owners in governor-declared disaster situations.
+In May 1995, Indiana became the first state in the nation to recognize a veterinary response network as part of the state's official emergency management plan for floods, tornadoes and other large-scale disasters.
+What began as the SAVE (State Annex for Veterinary Emergencies) program has evolved to today's VMRC/ASERT.
+This program is managed by the Indiana State Board of Animal Health.
+VMRC/ASERT is comprised of state, federal and private animal health and care experts and others who are willing to respond to meet the needs of animals and their owners in governor-declared disaster situations.

 Volunteer responders perform a variety of necessary tasks, including:

--Identify and reunite animals separated from their owners, and
+Identify and reunite animals separated from their owners.

 Because not every disaster is large enough to earn a governor's declaration, readiness and planning at the local level is essential.
 Before the state will declare a disaster, all essential local resources must be exhausted.
 Likewise, before a federal declaration can be made, state resources must be expended.
 By preparing locally, members of a community can respond to all situations, even when state resources are not yet available.